Svenska kraftnät is an authority that is operated in the form of a state-owned enterprise.

 Svenska kraftnät's organizational chart

-Svenska kraftnät's work is organized into four divisions and eighteen departments.
-Additionally a Deputy CEO, Chief Security Officer, Internal Auditor, Technical Director and the department of Finance report directly to the CEO.
+Svenska kraftnät's operation is organized into four divisions and twenty-six departments.
+Additionally a Deputy CEO, Chief Security Officer, Technical Director, General counsel and the department of Finance report directly to the Director General.

 We have also linked five councils to our organization.
 The councils are composed of representatives from Svenska kraftnät, the power industry and other stakeholders.
 They act as an information and consultation body for matters of the national grid and operation, electrical contingency planning, the electricity market, plans for expansion and dam safety.